zuoc/journal/entries/regrets.md

-# Living With Resonable Regrets
+# Living With Reasonable Regrets

 I do my best to live life without regrets.
 When I sit down and think of things in my life I regret, I can think of *almost* nothing, which is good!